-If you have a Company email account, you should be mindful of the fact that any email that you send will be identifiable as coming from the Company.
+If you have a Company email account you should be mindful of the fact that any email that you send will be identifiable as coming from the Company.
 You should therefore take care not to send anything via email that may reflect badly on the Company.
-In particular, you must not send content of a sexual, racist or discriminatory nature, junk mail or chain letters from any email address associated with work.
+In particular, you must not send content of a sexual or racist nature, junk mail, chain letters, cartoons or jokes from your work email address.

-Using a Company/work email address to send inappropriate material, including content of a sexual, racist, violent or discriminatory nature, is strictly prohibited and may amount to gross misconduct.
-Should you receive any offensive or inappropriate content via email you should inform a member of management of this as soon as possible so that they can ensure that it is removed from the system.
+Using a work email address to send inappropriate material, including content of a sexual or racist nature, is strictly prohibited and may amount to gross misconduct.
+Should you receive any offensive or inappropriate content via email you should inform head office of this as soon as possible so that they can ensure that it is removed from the system.

 You should also take care that emails will be seen only by the person intended.
-Particular care should be taken when sending confidential information that the email has been correctly addressed, marked 'private' /'confidential' and not copied in to those not authorised to see the information.
+Particular care should be taken when sending confidential information that the email has been correctly addressed, marked 'private' and not copied in to those not authorised to see the information.
 Sending confidential information via email without proper authorisation or without taking sufficient care to ensure that it is properly protected will be treated as misconduct.